Leaderboard

 0 points

-The lady who was in the country house has passed away.
+39. The lady who was in the country house has passed away.
 She had already sold the house.
 Her husband has returned to sell off the furnishings, probably through Julie and Wayne Hensley.
 If you want to sell fine antiques, you pretty well have to go through Guadalajara.
 I am interested in, and skilled in, decorative and applied arts.
 Happy (pedro) is into folk art, much of which I find quite laughable and a bit of a rather clever con.
-To be fair though, this is much the same in fine art.0 points
+To be fair though, this is much the same in fine art.

-well i certainly thankyou for all your help and if i was using google speech it sometimes says she for he and visa versa. i am looking now at how to do a notification for my future reference. love the fact of your expertise in antiques. good luck...i may get hold of you later as i have some beautiful old antique things in Denver that i have to sell next year. thankyou again. bonbelle0 points
+40. well i certainly thankyou for all your help and if i was using google speech it sometimes says she for he and visa versa. i am looking now at how to do a notification for my future reference. love the fact of your expertise in antiques. good luck...i may get hold of you later as i have some beautiful old antique things in Denver that i have to sell next year. thankyou again. bonbelle

-Speculation and innuendo about her age and condition will only stop on an individual by individual decision and not something mandated as a group order by another member.
+41. Speculation and innuendo about her age and condition will only stop on an individual by individual decision and not something mandated as a group order by another member.
 It has always been that way on these forums.
 That aside, the facts we do know are indisputable, such as where the vehicle started and where it ended up.
 We also know that this is entirely outside the norm for how one should leave a parking area in front of Pancho´s Deli.
 We know that there can´t be hardly any good or legitimate reasons for doing same.
 Most people have given the benefit of the doubt and said it was not deliberate but unintended, which is the softer approach.
 Even if you take the softest, kindest, gentler approach, you still have to question the driver´s ability, to be driving.
 Of the millions of drivers in Jalisco, Mexican and foreigners, how many drive through store fronts for any reason, or no reason?...….not many.
 To treat it as a non-event and just another "all in a normal day" of traffic mishaps, and feel sorry for the poor lady, is really putting your head in the sand.
-The punishment shouldn´t be greater than the crime but ignoring it or playing it down because I´ll get you when you have accident, escapes my reasoning.0 points
+The punishment shouldn´t be greater than the crime but ignoring it or playing it down because I´ll get you when you have accident, escapes my reasoning.